 We offer a wealth of resources on our Travel Planning Page that can help you get started with the trip planning process – including tips on booking flights, finding the best places to stay and Packing Tips.

 If your biggest hurdle is deciding where in the world to go, start on our Travel Guides Page, where we feature top destinations around the globe.
 For each country, we share itineraries, lists of things to do, what to eat and more!

-Pro Tip: If you are planning for a trip that is a year (or even two!) away, in the meantime you can satiate your travel thirst with short weekend jaunts or by discovering your own city like a tourist.
+Pro Tip: If you are not planning that trip for 2021, in the meantime you can satiate your travel thirst with short weekend jaunts or by discovering your own city like a tourist.
 If you are racking your brain for things to do in your hometown, check out the offerings on Viator for ideas…and maybe even book a tour where you will meet fellow travelers!

 While we are firm believers (and proof!) that you don’t need to be rich to travel, there is no doubt that travel costs money.
 And, for many people, coming up with the cash for trips is what keeps them from traveling.

 To avoid having to ditch a trip due to lack of funds, travelers need to become savers.

 There are hundreds of ways to buckle down and save money for travel – from opening a dedicated travel savings account to tracking your spending (which will likely unveil some unnecessary spends!).
 A fun way to physically watch your travel fund grow is with a decorative Adventure Fund jar.
 Even if you only fill it with loose change or small bills, it will stand as a reminder of the goal that you are working towards.

 Pro Tip: People are often amazed by how little changes in lifestyle can add up to a whole lot of change in your pocket.
 Before our first year-long trip around the world, we saved for three years.
 We’ll send you our 25 top tips including the specific details of how we saved – and where we cut costs – when you subscribe to our blog.